WVURAIL/dspira-lessons/_posts/2020-08-04-Astronomy_VelocityCurve_Overview.md

     + The teacher should be familiar with the implications of red-shifted and blue-shifted signals, and understand that the general trend of blue-shifted peaks from quadrant II and red-shifted peaks from quadrant III imply that the galaxy rotates in a CW sense in reference to standard galactic coordinates.

-    + The teacher should be familiar with the tangent method and how the motion of an object toward the sun along a tangent is related to the galactic distances and angles involved.
+    + The teacher should be familiar with the tangent method and how the motion of an object along the line of sight at the tangent point — in quadrant I, motion away from the sun, hence the red-shifted peaks the students look for — is related to the galactic distances and angles involved.
 See the Teacher Notes under Part 2: Galactic Quadrant I Observation.

 - **Sequence of activities:** - The Teacher Notes for each part provide more details.